nmfs-ost/AA-SI_onboarding/GoogleCloudWorkspace/GoogleCloudWorkstations/README.md

+# Google Cloud Workstations
+For now we are using test workstations configured by NOAA OCIO.
+The only configuration we have available is the linux-base-32.
+This will change when we are able to create "permanent" workstations and we will update this page when we migrate.

 ## Create a TEST Workstation
 1. Contact Josh Lee (joshua.lee@noaa.gov) and request a workstation.
 2. He will send you a link to directions to set up a workstation.